xiongyw/docs/pve-8.4-1_hp-elitedesk-800-g4-dm.md

 - Created: 2025.6.2
 - Last Updated: 2026.6.5

-The purpose is to test the setup for iGPU passthrough to Windows 11 VM, on and old mini PC `HP EliteDesk 800 G4 DM`, using PVE `8.4-1` which comes with qemu `9.2.0`.
+The purpose is to test the setup for iGPU passthrough to Windows 11 VM, on an old mini PC `HP EliteDesk 800 G4 DM`, using PVE `8.4-1` which comes with qemu `9.2.0`.
 The main incentive is to levarage on Windows UI and its app ecosystem while handling the control of the native host to Linux; other potential benefits include (but not limited to):
 - data stored on Linux host and accessed from Windows (via Samba or virtio share);
 - snapshots for VMs (including Windows);
 - running multiple VMs in parallel;